bjpop/haskell-mpi/README.txt

    http://www.umiacs.umd.edu/~hal/software.html

-In February 2010 both Michael and Hal reported that they had not worked on the code for a long time, so it was open for new maintainership.
+In February 2010 both Michael and Hal reported that they had not worked on the code for a long time, so it was open for new maintainers.

-In early 2010 Bernie Pope downloaded the abovementioned versions of hMPI and tried to get them working with a modern GHC.
+In early 2010 Bernie Pope downloaded the above mentioned versions of hMPI and tried to get them working with a modern GHC.

 A few things had changed in Haskell since hMPI was written, which suggested